 Dry cleaners often provide very thin, light-weight clothes hangers: travel with a few of these as hangers are often non-existent in hotels or expensive to buy.

-Wherever the weather is cold, if one is a chilly person carry a hot water bottle; to lie and shiver all night is neither virtuous nor intelligent and lowers one’s resistance.
+Wherever the weather is cold, if one is a chilly person carry a hot water bottle; to lie and shiver all night is neither virtuous nor intelligent and lowers ones resistance.

-One should always carry a box of matches in one’s purse or pocket and a candle in one’s luggage; the electricity, even in large cities, frequently goes off and one is left miserably to grope around in the dark and risk accidents.
+One should always carry a box of matches in ones purse or pocket and a candle in ones luggage; the electricity, even in large cities, frequently goes off and one is left miserably to grope around in the dark and risk accidents.

 Every traveller should carry a small sewing kit with a pair